 A key element of our marketing strategy has been to create a link in the consumer market between our products and professional and collegiate athletes.
 We have developed licensing and sponsorship agreements with a variety of sports teams and athletes at the collegiate and professional level to be their official supplier of performance apparel and footwear.
-We have also developed licensing agreements to be an official supplier of performance apparel and footwear and/or performance apparel to a variety of professional sports leagues and clubs.
+We have also developed licensing agreements to be an official supplier of footwear and/or performance apparel to a variety of professional sports leagues and clubs.
 However, as competition in the performance apparel and footwear industry has increased, the costs associated with athlete sponsorships and official supplier licensing agreements, including the costs of obtaining and retaining these sponsorships and agreements, have varied and at times increased greatly.
 If we are unable to maintain our current association with professional and collegiate athletes, teams and leagues, or to do so at a reasonable cost, we could lose the on-field authenticity associated with our products, and we may be required to modify and substantially increase our marketing investments.
-In addition, because travel and business restrictions related to the COVID-19 pandemic have caused and may continue to cause professional and collegiate athletes.
-In addition, because travel and business restrictions related to the servel, so a result, our brand image, net revenues, expenses and profitability could be materially adversely affected.
+In addition, because travel and business restrictions related to the COVID-19 pandemic have caused and may continue to cause professional and collegiate athletics and other sporting events to be cancelled or delayed, we may not realize the expected benefits of these relationships.
+As a result, our brand image, net revenues, expenses and profitability could be materially adversely affected.